Above: Darron circa, 1980

 Investigators discovered that fibers which came from a carpet in Williams residence were found to match ones that were observed on two of the victims.
 Additional fibers from Williams home, vehicles, and his pet dog were observed on some of the other victims of the slayings.
 A witness also reportedly saw Williams holding hands with Nathaniel Cater on the night he is believed to have been killed.

-On June 21st 1981, Williams was arrested and charged with Craters murder and the murder of Jimmy Ray Payne who was 22 when he died.
+On June 21st 1981, Williams was arrested and charged with Crater’s death and the murder of Jimmy Ray Payne who was twenty two when he died.
 The presiding judge at his trial in 1982 allowed for evidence to be brought in which allegedly linked him to several of the victims.
 He was eventually convicted of killing Cater and Payne and is suspected of killing four of the other victims based on evidence.

 One of the police officers on the task force who arrested Williams even said he didn’t believe Williams had killed anyone.
 Despite this, Williams remains in prison and all of his appeals have been denied.
 He continues to maintain his innocence.
 In 2004, investigators reopened the cases of some of the Atlanta Child killer victims but the investigation was closed once again in 2006 after nothing new was found.

-The cases were reopened again in March of 2019 and investigators hope to find out who killed the other victims or if Williams is truly innocent of the murders he has been accused of.
+The murder cases were reopened again in March of 2019 and investigators hope to find out who killed the other victims or if Williams is truly innocent of the murders he has been accused of committing.
 It’s should be noted, however, that Darron is only listed as a possible victim of the killings due to his age and the time he went missing.

 It’s possible, however, that Darrons remains were found years after his disappearance when someone tipped police that the remains of two victims could be found in a specific location.
 Investigators found one body and identified the remains afterwards.
 Another body was found much later but the identity could not be confirmed.
 It’s possible these are Darron’s remains but nothing has come about them.